teaforthecat/bones-http/doc/intro.md

 ## Secret

-The secret must be 32 bytes.[^1] This is a restriction of buddy and, probably, the encryption algorithm in use.
+The secret must be 32 bytes**.
+This is a restriction of buddy and, probably, the encryption algorithm in use.
 To do this you can put it in an environment variable or a text file.
 A secret will be generated if you don't set it.
 You can also generate a value: